r3e-network/neo-rust-sdk/examples/neo_fs/README.md

 ## Running the Examples

-> **Important Note**: These examples currently use placeholder implementations.
-The actual
-> gRPC implementation will be provided in a future update, at which point these examples
+> **Important Note**: The NeoFS module requires gRPC implementation which is planned for a future release.
-> will be fully functional.
+> These examples demonstrate the API design and usage patterns that will be available once
+> the gRPC backend is integrated.
+The current implementation returns NotImplemented errors
+> as documented placeholders.

 To run an example: